bplmaps/lmec-main-site/content/articles/neponset.md

 ### An early industrial river

 The Neponset River has been home to a string of local industries since the early-seventeenth century.
-These early industries—including flour, gun powder, paper making, lumber, and chocolate making—relied on the river as both a power source for manufacturing and dumping ground for waste.
+These early industries—including flour, gun powder, paper, lumber, and chocolate—relied on the river as both a power source for manufacturing and dumping ground for waste.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633ff67c/full/full/0/default.jpg" caption="This 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of Lower Mills documents a handful of early local industries" class="figure-center" >}}